 The environmental studies are available through the official website of the Ministry of the Environment of Chile.
 Public consultations also follow the country's legislation after the study protocol is completed.
 There is no evidence of consultations carried out by SQM on the assessment of impacts to external stakeholders before the ESIA was carried out.
-The website used to disseminate data from the environmental monitoring of the mine is only.

-environmental monitoring of the mine is only consultative and not participatory.
+The website used to disseminate data from the environmental monitoring of the mine is only consultative and not participatory.
 Participatory actions are being initiated, but not yet incorporated into the ESIA.
 SQM did not publish a report on their website prior to the ESIA.
 The company did not inform about the ESIA process before ESIA was initiated.